 Sealing required within 10 days of the close of season.
-The lower jaw of fisher must be submitted at the time of sealing.
 The season limit is 2 fisher.

 Raccoon

 Raccoon may be hunted at night.
 It is illegal to use a rifle or pistol larger than .22 caliber, or shot size larger than number 4 birdshot.
 It is illegal to take raccoons using a light from a motor vehicle or OHRV.